 Florida uses the modified comparative negligence standard that holds responsible those who cause an accident, and parties may share the blame.
 Stuart burns injury lawyers have seen damages reduced by the percentage of fault each party has, up to 50%.
 If the injured party was not at fault, full damages can be claimed.
 However, if the injured party is found 51% or more at fault for their injuries, they are prohibited from recovery entirely.

 Severe burns are considerably painful and have impacts on the individual’s quality of life and finances.
 A Stuart burn injury lawyer can help someone seeking an appropriate amount of damages for their harm suffered.

 The law allows those burned to claim some or all of these monetary damages:

-Lawsuits for burn cases must be filed within four years of the event, or the date it was discovered, or three years if the claim is against local or state governments.
+Generally speaking, lawsuits for burn cases must be filed within two years of the event or the date it was discovered.
 Missing this “statute of limitations” deadline prevents the injured party from taking legal action in the matter.

 The Stuart burn injury lawyer will build the case with physical, documentary, and testimonial evidence, including photographs of the burns, gathered during the “discovery” phase to prove the case.
 The amount of damages are awarded by a judge or jury at trial and the lawyer will argue for the full amount cited in the lawsuit.
 Many personal injury cases, however, are settled by the parties.
 In that situation, the Stuart burn injury lawyer will aggressively negotiate with the insurance carrier to attain a fair amount that must be approved by the client.